 Zadar is home to beautiful Medieval, Renaissance, and contemporary architecture in the city and one of the jewels of modern architectural minds is the Zadar Sea Organ, which is the first one of its kind in the world.

 The sound art object Zadar Sea Organ was built in 2005.
 Located on the coastal promenade, the instrument has tubes underwater and makes sounds when the sea waves are hitting those tubes.
-It also illuminates with light during the evenings and at night.
+It also illuminates during the evenings and at night.
 It is one of the best places to visit in Zadar in April and pretty much any time you decide to visit the city!

 In April, travelers come to Zadar to visit the Roman Forum, a first century BC ancient Roman ruin in the city.